 “When data documenting Medicare payments in 2012 were released this week, they showed that one of the most heavily reimbursed procedures – costing a total of $1 billion for 143,000 patients – is for a single treatment for an eye disorder common in the elderly.
 That treatment is intraocular ranibizumab for age-related macular degeneration.”
 11

 The costs of modern AMD biologics reflect the scientific innovation and the investment required to support biotechnological research and development.
 But it puts the treatments beyond the reach of many people.
 Pursuit of innovative new drugs is clearly of great importance, but so is broadening patient access to established existing treatments.
-There’s no quick-fix solution but, as AMD biologics start to approach patent expiry, the opportunity arises for other companies to develop less costly versions, which are most commonly known as biosimilars.* As of May 2016, biosimilars of ranibizumab and aflibercept have yet to be developed and licensed in highly regulated markets.
+There’s no quick-fix solution but, as AMD biologics start to approach patent expiry, the opportunity arises for other companies to develop more affordable biosimilars.
+As of early 2017, biosimilars of ranibizumab are currently in development.

 QuintilesIMS is actively supporting the development of AMD biosimilars and we invite you to join us as a clinical investigator.
 The patients you enroll in these studies will all receive active therapy, either with the originator anti-VEGF agent, or with a biosimilar candidate at no cost to them or to their insurers.